darktjm/gamesup/README.md

 nodes, but I've never gotten that to work.
 Instead, I use `udevadm test` to try and fake it.
 I originally just changed ownership to prevent reading, but AER, the game I originally started this remapping mess for, crashes silently if it can't read an event device.
+As a side note, `MoltenGamePad` "auto-removes" devices via permissions changes, as well, so it probably isn't compatible with AER, either.

 Lately my ds4's started to flake out, though.
 It won't connect just by pressing the button; I have to set it to pairing mode and use a